-One way of making sure that the business is right for you is to ask yourself what you like doing?
+One way of ensuring the business is right for you is to ask yourself what you like doing.
 What time do you work best?
 Consider what kind of service or product would make your life easier.

-We know that your emotions are important in starting any new venture.
-If you feel that it is not suitable for you, it most likely isn’t something you will want to commit to.
+We know that your emotions are essential in starting any new venture.
+If you feel that it is not suitable for you, it most likely isn’t something you will commit to.

-Make sure you know your needs and how the business will fit into them.
-If you don’t think it is suitable, then look at other options as there are plenty of businesses for sale in Kenya.
+Ensure you know your needs and how the business will fit into them.
+If you don’t think it is suitable, then look at other options, as there are plenty of businesses for sale in Kenya.

-One thing to consider is that not all businesses need a ton of training or qualifications; some can be picked up within a short space of time.
-If you like to read, then many books can teach you about self-employment.
+One thing to consider is that not all businesses need training or qualifications; they can pick some up quickly.
+If you like to read, many books can teach you about self-employment.

-If you know that your business will require the likes of sales or marketing, then make sure that this is something you enjoy doing.
+If you know your business will require sales or marketing, then make sure that this is something you enjoy doing.

-We also suggest doing market research, so you will know what customers want and how they behave.
+We also suggest doing market research to know what customers want and how they behave.

 Another great thing to consider is your skills and experience.
-If you feel that there is a gap in the market, then it could be good to start a business related to this need.
+If you feel a market gap, starting a business related to this need could be good.

-Also, think about which industries are growing and how can you get involved?
-Maybe a new industry will take off, and you can be a part of it.
+Also, consider which industries are growing and how you can get involved.
+Maybe a new industry will take off, and you can join it.

 Some good questions to ask yourself are: